SageSELab/Avgust/README.md

 # Avgust
-This repository holds the source code and data for the paper "Avgust: Automating Usage-Based Test Generation from Videos of App Executions".
+This repository holds the source code and data for the paper "AVGUST: Automating Usage-Based Test Generation from Videos of App Executions".
 This paper was accepted in ESEC/FSE 2022 research track.
 You can find the accepted paper [here](https://github.com/SageSELab/Avgust/blob/main/paper.pdf).

-Avgust is a human-in-the-loop technique that assists developers in generating usage-based tests for mobile apps by learning from videos of app usage.
+AVGUST is a human-in-the-loop technique that assists developers in generating usage-based tests for mobile apps by learning from videos of app usages.

 1. The main code base is under [`code`](https://github.com/SageSELab/Avgust/tree/main/code) folder.
 You can find the code related to the 4 main stages of Avgust:\
 >[`Step Extraction`](https://github.com/SageSELab/Avgust/tree/main/code/1_step_extraction): Processing app videos to generate app-specific UI events\